Driving towards zero road deaths through an engaging educational playbook

 Empowering developers to own front-end decisions

-Lean into and empower developers to interpret, change and own the front end as experts in their field.
+Empower developers to interpret, change and own the front end as experts in their field.

 Communicate my design intentions without prescribing implementation.